-Paddle Back in Time Along the Great Calusa Blueway
+Paddle Through Time Along the Great Calusa Blueway

-Named for the Native Americans who thrived in southwest Florida centuries before the Spanish explorers arrived, the Great Calusa Blueway continues to flow through Gulf of Mexico coastal waters and inland tributaries, along back bays and mangrove shorelines, encompassing 190 miles of kayak and canoe trails.
+Named for the Native Americans who thrived in southwest Florida centuries before the Spanish explorers arrived, the Great Calusa Blueway flows through Gulf of Mexico coastal waters and inland tributaries, along back bays and mangrove shorelines, encompassing 190 miles of kayak and canoe trails.

 Paddlers of all experience levels, including those who have never held a paddle, can choose a trail and explore the unspoiled beauty, history and abundant natural habitats along the Great Calusa Blueway.